kmorcinek/kmorcinek.github.io/_posts/2022-10-14-Versioning-my-home-with-git-on-mac.md

 Above is the way how to store it in local bare repository.
 Of course it will be much better when you push your changes to some private repo.
 I suggest creating private repository on Github or Gitlab (it is free).

 ### Not show the untracked files
-(it conflicts with setting "*" as ignore everything in `.gitignore`) Then I set to not show the untracked files (there will be a lot of them)

 ```
 $ gh config --local status.showUntrackedFiles no